 Training is facilitated by local Team Directors while the content itself primarily comes from a variety of sources including experienced missionaries, pastors, partner ministry staff, professors, books, articles, podcasts and Forefront staff members.

-CostThe basic program cost is $200 per person allowing us to provide book resources and an introductory weekend intensive seminar.
-An optional seminar focused on discovering your unique wiring and design is offered during the program which costs an additional $200.
+CostThe basic program cost is $100 per person (or $150 for engaged or married couples) allowing us to provide book resources and two weekend intensive seminars.
 All Forefront team leaders have raised their own salaries to facilitate the experience and dramatically reduce the cost.
 Need-based scholarships may be available by request.

 ExpectationsAlthough we hope team members will be laboring in their workplace and existing spheres of influence, it is required that the “ministry time” required by this program be spent with internationals in the city.
 Also, the program is flexible based on life circumstance but also holds participants to a high commitment level.
 If more than two of the team meetings are missed you will need to meet one on one with your team leaders.